-- 27 Against this, it is pointed out that a balancing of advantages is not unjust, because use is taking place and in this way a pecuniary advantage has been gained and the refusal does not have any compensatory effect.
+- Against this, it is pointed out that an offsetting of advantages is not unjust, because use is taking place and in this way a pecuniary advantage has been gained and the refusal does not have any compensatory effect.
 The offsetting of the benefits gained does not unjustly ease the burden on the injuring party.
-It is not, it is argued, the task of the law governing compensation to sanction the conduct of the injuring party in a manner which goes beyond the actual rescission of the contract.
-The advantage in terms of use gained by the applicant is not one which would have remained with him without the damaging event since, even without the damaging event, the applicant would have driven a motor vehicle and therefore enjoyed the resulting use advantages.
-In this respect, he has not been placed in a worse position as a result of the defendant's conduct. - 28 The referring court is inclined towards offsetting the use made, but is unable to determine whether this is partially or wholly prohibited under European law.
+It is not, it is argued, the task of the law governing compensation to penalise the conduct of the injuring party in a manner which goes beyond the actual rescission of the contract.
+The advantage in terms of use gained by the applicant is not one which would have remained with her without the harmful event since, even without the harmful event, the applicant would have driven a motor vehicle and therefore enjoyed the resulting use advantages.
+In this respect, she has not been placed in a worse position as a result of the defendant's conduct. - The referring court is inclined towards offsetting the use made, but is unable to determine whether this is partially or wholly prohibited under European law.